-However, Options accepted Mr S's application apparently without concern that it didn't follow its own guidelines in several ways - Mr S's total pension transfer was under £50,000 and it was exclusively invested in an investment which was described by Options' own indemnity as alternative and high risk or speculative.
-Options had also seen no evidence that Mr S had received independent advice from someone qualified and regulated to give pension transfers advice.
-I think accepting Mr S's application when it didn't meet Options' own guidelines in these ways was not the fair and reasonable thing for Options to do in the circumstances.
+However, Options accepted Mrs S's application apparently without concern that it didn't follow its own guidelines in several ways - Mrs S was over 55 years of age, she was not a sophisticated investor, her pension was to be exclusively invested in an investment which was described by Options' own indemnity as alternative and high risk or speculative, her transfers into the SIPP totalled significantly less than £50k, and Options had also seen no evidence that Mrs S had received independent advice from someone qualified and regulated to give pension transfers advice.
+I think accepting Mrs S's application when it didn't meet Options' own guidelines in these ways was not the fair and reasonable thing for Options to do in the circumstances.